 Activity 2: Make herb infused olive oil at home with this simple recipe.

-Activity 3: Let’s get a little funky with this olive oil lava lamp.
+Activity 3: Science application.
+Let’s get a little funky with this olive oil lava lamp.
 This is a great experiment to learn about density.
 Why do some things sink or float in water?
 Watch this video.
 But what about oil and water?
 Why don’t they mix?
 Watch this video to learn the reason.

 Activity 4: Looking for a field trip?
 Try to visit a local oil and vinegar tap room.
 Many local shops also offer oil tastings.
 Here is a guide to take on your tasting.